mex-turbo-snail/data-science-S2025/challenges/c09-income-assignment.md

   - Based on the visual, I can see that the families that end up on the lower side of the median household income are 2 person families.
-I find it interesting however that most of the other sized families vary in terms of range depending on county.
-As an example of this, we can see that in Nantucket, there is a really wide range of median household income when it comes to 5 person families, but when it comes to 5 person families in Bristol for example, that range it extremely low.
+I find it interesting however that most of the other sized families vary in terms of confidence interval depending on county.
+As an example of this, we can see that in Nantucket, there is a really wide confidence interval for median household income when it comes to 5 person families, but when it comes to 5 person families in Bristol for example, that confidence interval it extremely low.
 I makes you think on why ity might be this way, but also gives you the information on which counties might be struggling the most in terms of median household income, and with this information, the opportunity to help those who need it.
 - Can you confidently distinguish between household incomes in Suffolk county?
 Why or why not?
-  - No, I say this because in Suffolk in particular, the household income ranges are so small that it becomes difficult to differentiate one another.
+  - No, I say this because in Suffolk in particular, the household income confidence intervals are so small that it becomes difficult to differentiate one another.
 - Which counties have the widest confidence intervals?
   - Nantucket, Dukes, and Hampshire.